Chicago Cubs: 1984: Heartbreak

-Reserve players Hebner, Thad Bosley, Henry Cotto, Hassey and Dave Owen produced exciting moments.
+Reserve players Hebner, Thad Bosley, Henry Cotto, Hassey and Dave Owen did feats that other player didn't do for the cubs.
 The bullpen depth of Rich Bordi, George Frazier, Warren Brusstar and Dickie Noles did their job in getting the game to Smith or Stoddard.

 At the top of the order, Dernier and Sandberg were exciting, aptly coined "the Daily Double" by Harry Caray.
 With strong defense – Dernier CF and Sandberg 2B, won the NL Gold Glove- solid pitching and clutch hitting, the Cubs were a well-balanced team.
 Following the "Daily Double", Matthews, Durham, Cey, Moreland and Davis gave the Cubs an order with no gaps to pitch around.
 Sutcliffe anchored a strong top-to-bottom rotation, and Smith was one of the top closers in the game.

 The shift in the Cubs' fortunes was characterized June 23 on the "NBC Saturday Game of the Week" contest against the St. Louis Cardinals; it has since been dubbed simply "The Sandberg Game".
 With the nation watching and Wrigley Field packed, Sandberg emerged as a superstar with not one, but two game-tying home runs against Cardinals closer Bruce Sutter.
 With his shots in the 9th and 10th innings, Wrigley Field erupted and Sandberg set the stage for a comeback win that cemented the Cubs as the team to beat in the East.
 No one would catch them.

 In early August the Cubs swept the Mets in a 4-game home series that further distanced them from the pack.
 An infamous Keith Moreland-Ed Lynch fight erupted after Lynch hit Moreland with a pitch, perhaps forgetting Moreland was once a linebacker at the University of Texas.
 It was the second game of a doubleheader and the Cubs had won the first game in part due to a three-run home run by Moreland.
 After the bench-clearing fight, the Cubs won the second game, and the sweep put the Cubs at 68–45.